adlarkin/simple_ECM/README.md

 #### Memory test

-As discussed in the [implementation/design consequences section](#implementation/design-consequences), the view implementation proposed in this repository should result in faster component lookup time, but may require more memory usage.
+As discussed in the [implementation and design consequences section](#implementation-and-design-consequences), the view implementation proposed in this repository should result in faster component lookup time, but may require more memory usage.
 A memory test can be run to compare the usage between the simple ECM and the ECM in `ign-gazebo`.
 The ECM in `ign-gazebo` has some additional complexities that require more memory usage, but this is still a useful reference to make sure that the simple ECM does not incur a memory overhead that is significantly greater than the memory used for the `ign-gazebo` ECM.